ETC 7: Language In The Mathematics Classroom, University of Montpellier. Language and mathematics education (LME)

 -

-Rationale of the conference
+Rationale for the conference

 -

-Pre conference day & conference
+Pre-conference day & conference

 -